 Ayurveda is considered to be the oldest healing science, the “Mother of all Healing.”
 In Sanskrit, Ayurveda means “The science of life.”
 Ayurveda originated in India more than 5,000 years ago and was taught in oral tradition from masters to their disciples.
 Many natural healing therapies that exist here in the West have their roots in Ayurveda: Polarity Therapy, Chinese Medicine, and Homeopathy, just to name a few.

 Prevention is Ayurveda’s greatest emphasis and promotes right thinking, right dieting, and proper lifestyle choices.
-Knowledge of Ayurveda enables you to understand how create balance of body, mind and consciousness according to your own individual constitution.
+Knowledge of Ayurveda enables you to understand how to create a balance of body, mind, and consciousness according to your own individual constitution.

 Ayurveda is simply taking your yoga practice off of your mat and into your home, kitchen, and bedroom.
 It is conscious living that reminds you of the simple things in life that you already know but that you’ve forgotten!